 Acquisition, Preservation against loss, and Perpetuation: The Basic Drives Underlying Biology & Evolution As Expressed in Human Psychology & Culture

 Are there certain primal (core), universal traits or drives which act as a kind of behavioral template for our species?
 Which give rise to and are expressed in terms of our basic individual and collective behavior?
 A biological version of the Holy Grail of Physics – Grand Unification?
-(In a word, a small number of natural drives or instincts that undergird and give rise to much of human behavior)
+(In a word, a small number of natural drives or instincts which undergird and give rise to much of human behavior?)

 In concert with Darwin, William James, E. O. Wilson, and innumerable others, I would respond with a resounding “yes”.
 And like them, I believe that the origins of the “psychobiological template” were forged in the crucible of evolution.